JulianZisik/JulianZisik/README.md

 - 👋 Hi, I’m @JulianZisik
 - 👀 I’m interested in Web-development
-- 🌱 I’m currently working for a start-up in my free time
 - 📫 How to reach me julianzisik@icloud.com // Discord: zise#3125

  ---